ARISE at Penn State: Anthropological Research in Science Education

 Students will also be introduced to the concepts of anthropological storytelling through film and other mediums.
 Each student will receive hands-on training with basic approaches to filming human subjects in a field setting, and students will be allowed to document their own research journey throughout the ARISE program.
 Participants will also be able to participate in a community-based project to document the ARISE experience.

-If you are interested in participating in ARISE from May 13-24th, 2024, please fill out the form here.
-Applications close December 31, 2023.
-Selected participants will be notified before January 31, 2024 and will receive full funding to attend ARISE, including travel, room and board, and laboratory and analysis costs.
+If you are interested in participating in ARISE from May 12-23, 2025; the first week will be remote, with the second week in person.
+All selected participants will receive full funding to attend ARISE, including travel, room and board, and laboratory and analysis costs.
+To apply, please complete the application form.
+Applications close December 31, 2024.
+Selected participants will be notified before January 31, 2025.